How To: Maintain a Waxed Chain

 Wet Ride Maintenance

 How to maintain your waxed chain after a wet ride starts with our favorite answer, it depends.
-First we will cover how to handle a little bit of water, maybe you got a light rain for a few minutes, ran through some wet roads, etc.
+First, we will cover how to handle a little bit of water.
+Maybe you got a light rain for a few minutes, ran through some wet roads, etc.

-If you do get a bit of surface rust on your chain, don't worry, its not ruined.
+If you do get a bit of surface rust on your chain, don't worry, it's not ruined.
 It will typically rub right off with a gear wipe and might just take a little more effort for a brush.

 Mid-Ride Lubrication